dajesusmodz/m7-plugin-streamian/README.md

 **Features:**

-* Stream Videos from Archive.org
+* Stream Videos from 1337x & YTS - More Coming Soon!
-* Save Your Favorite Archives to 'My Favorites'.
+* Save Your Favorite Shows, Movies & Episodes to Your Library!
+* Filter Out H.265 Videos!
+(For Playstation 3)
+* Automatically Grabs the Best Link! - Adjust Search Time in Settings.
+* Automatically Pick Your Preferred Video Quality!

 **How to Install (Official Plugin Repository):**